-Debenhams normally pays dividends to its shareholders twice a year.
-Dividends are usually paid after the half-year and full year financial results.
-The interim dividend is usually paid in July and the final dividend in January.
+Debenhams plc normally paid dividends to its shareholders twice a year.
 Payment is made either by cheque or direct into your bank account.
 For each payment you will receive a Dividend Confirmation, which should be retained in case it is required by HMRC when completing your tax return, with a cheque attached if the dividend is not being paid directly to your bank account.

 This is our preferred method for paying dividends.
 It is the quickest and most secure way to receive your dividends and also reduces the paper and postage we use.
 Using BACS (Bank Automated Clearing System) we are able to pay your dividend straight into your chosen UK bank/building society account on the dividend payment date.